-- 3.5.1 Automation shall be applied in order to ensure the quality, efficiency and cost-effectiveness of aeronautical information services. - 3.5.2 Due consideration to the integrity of data and information shall be given when automated processes are implemented and mitigating steps taken where risks are identified. - 3.5.3 In order to meet the data quality requirements, automation shall: - (a) enable digital aeronautical data exchange between the parties involved in the data processing chain; and - (b) use aeronautical information exchange models and data exchange models designed to be globally interoperable.
+3.5.1 Automation shall be applied in order to ensure the quality, efficiency and cost-effectiveness of aeronautical information services.

+- [Note: Guidance material on the development of databases and the establishment of data exchange services is contained in Doc 8126.] - 3.5.2 Due consideration to the integrity of data and information shall be given when automated processes are implemented and mitigating steps taken where risks are identified.

+[Note: Risks of altering the integrity of data and information may be introduced by automated processes in cases of unexpected systems behaviours.]

+- 3.5.3 In order to meet the data quality requirements, automation shall: - (a) enable digital aeronautical data exchange between the parties involved in the data processing chain; and - (b) use aeronautical information exchange models and data exchange models designed to be globally interoperable.